MarsBased/marsbased-website-old/_posts/2015-11-09-The-MarsBased-CSS-HTML-Guidelines.markdown

 <h4>Commits & Branches</h4>

-We work with both <a href="github.com" title="Github" target="_blank">Github</a> and <a href="bitbucket.org" title="Bitbucket" target="_blank">Bitbucket</a> and we always have separate repositories for the layout implementation and the development, so you don't have to worry about breaking stuff or learning Ruby on Rails.
+We work with both <a href="http://github.com" title="Github" target="_blank" rel="nofollow">Github</a> and <a href="http://bitbucket.org" title="Bitbucket" rel="nofollow" target="_blank">Bitbucket</a> and we always have separate repositories for the layout implementation and the development, so you don't have to worry about breaking stuff or learning Ruby on Rails.
 In other words, you will have to deal with HTML, CSS, and JS, only.

 Furthermore, we never work on the <i>master</i> branch, as it only contains reviewed and finished stuff.
 Usually, we create a new branch for each task.
 However, we sometimes group small and related tasks to use only one branch for them.
 Apply common sense and branch wisely!